 The Fix That’s Always There

 I’ve been leaning on my music collection more lately.
-When the world gets loud or my mind won’t settle, music flips a switch I can’t reach any other way.
+When the world gets loud or my mind won’t settle, music does something nothing else can.
 Some days it’s the only thing that works.

 It’s easy to forget how much it helps.

 It could be a track I’ve heard a thousand times or something new I stumbled across on YouTube.
-It doesn’t matter.
+Doesn’t matter.
 The right song at the right moment does what scrolling or TV or trying to think my way out of a mood never manages.

 When you’re stuck in your head or your day feels flat, putting on the right track rarely disappoints.

-When was the last time music pulled you out of a funk?
+When was the last time a song pulled you out of a bad mood?

 How Music Finds You